Göhrde station: Goods traffic

 Goods were handled at Göhrde station from the outset and data is available from the early years of the station's life.
-According to these figures, Göhrde station handled 23 tonne-kilometres (c.f.
-Lüneburg 1782, Dahlenburg 39 and Dannenberg 708 tonne-kilometres).
+According to these figures, Göhrde station handled 23 tonne-kilometres (cf. Lüneburg 1782, Dahlenburg 39 and Dannenberg 708 tonne-kilometres).

 Amongst the goods delivered to Göhrde were food, in the form of part-piece loads, and artificial fertiliser, briquets and coke, peat, sugar beet scraps and other feedstuffs in full wagon loads.
 Goods dispatched included eating and seed potatoes, sugar beet, straw, hay, pit props, oak, beech and spruce logs, animals for slaughter and for breeding.
 Even by imperial times, grain was loaded for dispatch to Berlin.
 In the 1920s wood for dolphins was delivered from Göhrde to Hamburg Harbour and, in the post-war years, large quantities of pit props were sent to the Ruhr area.
 Sugar beet was loaded here until the late 1980s.
 In the last years before the goods facilities were closed logs were the only freight to be loaded at Göhrde.

 From the end of the 1960s, goods were handled by a local goods train (Nahgüterzug) that ran from Lüneburg to Dannenberg Ost.
 Although it did not stop at Göhrde station, the wagons were only transported as far as Dahlenburg.
 From Dahlenburg the freight was then delivered to Göhrde on a goods transfer train (Übergabegüterzug), which was hauled by a light shunter of the Kleinlokomotive or Köf type.
 Freight was dispatched again using a Nahgüterzug from Dannenberg Ost to Lüneburg, that returned again after reaching the Dannenberg terminus at the end of the line.
 In the 1980s, goods were transported exclusively by transfer trains to and from Lüneburg.
 During the sugar beet harvest, additional goods trains were laid on.
 These entailed a Köf, stationed in Dannenberg Ost, hauling a transfer train twice a week from Dannenberg to Göhrde and back.